flux-eco/flux-eco-node-http-server/README.md

 # flux-eco-http-server

-Flux Eco HTTP Server is a customizable HTTP server designed for use in Flux Eco applications.
+flux-eco-http-server is a customizable HTTP server designed for use in Flux Eco applications.
 It allows you to easily create HTTP endpoints and manage incoming requests with middleware.

 ## Installation